ALOKBHARATTIWARI/MBM_MajorProject/README.md

 # MBM_MajorProject
-# Welcome to Online FIR Portal
+# Welcome to Crime Portal

 A website where user can log an FIR online.
-This website has 4 modules: Head-quarter, Police In-charge, Police, User.
+This website has 4 modules: Head-quarter, Admin(Station In-charge),Officer (Police), User.
 It is multifunctional website with back end support.

 # Project Objective
 1. To provide an online platform where user can log a FIR at ease.